 The products of both Sun Basket and Blue Apron are of exceedingly high quality.
 Sun Basket provide customers with the impressive promise that the ingredients of all meat kits are organic and sustainably sourced.
 This is a promise that we love!
 In comparison, Blue Apron, states that all meat products have no added hormones, all vegetables are farm fresh and where available organic and their seafood is sustainably sourced.

 The meal kit delivery from both companies arrives in a sturdy well-designed and labeled box.
 Inside the box, both companies ensure that the proteins are placed on the bottom of the box with sufficient ice so that box can be outside for hours without immediate refrigeration.
-There is a main difference between the two companies when it comes to their delivery and how the ingredients are arranged within the box, that makes us prefer Sun Basket – The ingredients of Blue Apron are all loose and unsorted within the box.
+There is a difference between the two companies when it comes to how the ingredients are arranged within the box.
+The ingredients of Blue Apron are all loose and unsorted within the box.
 There are few labels on ingredients and the ingredients of each specific meal kit have not been separated.
 As the only item that is wrapped is a small bag of spices and seasoning, Blue Apron customers are required to sort the ingredients of each meal kit they have ordered.
 Sun Basket on the other hand, ensures that the ingredients of each dish are wrapped in a separated and labeled bag.
-So with Sun Basket all the sorting has been done for you.

 The app and website